‘Anti-Catholic bigotry’ or protecting children? Delaware bill would require priests report abuse or neglect from confession

 In addition, Koenig said the overwhelming majority of confessions are done anonymously in a booth, with the priest and penitent separated by mesh-covered screens or other barriers that obscure their faces.
 That makes such reports to authorities “nearly impossible to meet in a practical sense,’’ the diocese statement said.

 Bishop Koenig elaborated on that statement in an interview, saying confession is one of the church’s seven sacraments, including baptism and matrimony.
-He stressed that over the course of human history, priests have chosen execution over disclosure to protect penitents.
+Throughout the history of Catholicism, priests have chosen execution over disclosure to protect penitents, Koenig said.

 Koenig contends the church’s policy is also protected by the First Amendment’s protection of freedom of speech and prohibition of laws “respecting an establishment of religion, or prohibiting the free exercise thereof.”